ibm-cloud-docs/vmwaresolutions/index.md

 {: toc-services="vmwaresolutions"}
 {: toc-completion-time="2h"}

-In this {{site.data.keyword.vmwaresolutions_full}} getting started tutorial, we take you through the process of ordering an instance and some services for it.
+In this {{site.data.keyword.cloud}} for VMware® Solutions  getting started tutorial, we take you through the process of ordering an instance and some services for it.
 {:shortdesc}

 ## Before you begin